-All students undertaking an accredited course lasting longer than 12 months are required to re-enrol each August (January for Distance-Learning MBA students).
-Re-enrolment is essentially the process of confirming that you wish to study at Warwick for a whole, or part of, the academic year.
-It encompasses a number of steps including Course Registration, fee payments, and for international students, passport and visa checks as required.
+All students undertaking an accredited course lasting longer than 12 months are required to re-enrol annually, typically in August each year (or sometimes during the academic year if your course did not start at the start of the Autumn term).
+Re-enrolment is essentially the process of confirming that you are continuing your studies at Warwick for a whole, or part of, the academic year.
+It encompasses a number of steps including Course Registration, fee payments, and completing the Warwick Values Moodle.

-Students who do not re-enrol will have their access to all campus facilities and services terminated.
+Students who do not re-enrol when asked to do so will have their access to all campus facilities and services terminated.

 Please also see our Guidance for New and Returning Students on the Coronavirus webpages.

 This is the most important step during re-enrolment.
 Students who do not complete Course Registration will no longer be treated as a student of the University and their rights (such as library and IT access) will be revoked.
 You will receive an email once course registration is open for you which will typically be in August, or in around the anniversary of your course start date.
 Course registration is completed via Student Records Online.

 If you started your course in the 20/21 academic year but have not yet visited campus or collected your Warwick ID card, you can find information about collecting your ID card here.

 Your Warwick ID Card will remain valid for the duration of your course.
 If your end date has changed, due to a period or temporary withdrawal or change in the length of your course, your card will remain active until your new end date, but if required you can request an updated card at Student Services in Senate House.

 If you are progressing from an undergraduate degree at Warwick to a postgraduate taught degree at Warwick (or postgraduate taught to postgraduate research) we will contact you in September with details on how to obtain an updated Warwick ID Card.

 If your Warwick ID Card is lost or has been stolen, staff at Student Services in Senate House will be happy to provide you with a replacement.